NienkeDriessen/DrijvendeSteden/deployment/HTTPS_SETUP.md

 Open inbound ports **80**, **443**, and **5050** on the Windows host and any upstream firewalls.
-Port 80 is required for ACME/Let's Encrypt challenges, port 443 serves the viewer, and port 5050 exposes the recognition UI behind TLS.
+Port 80 is required for ACME/Let's Encrypt challenges, port 443 serves the viewer, and port 5050 exposes the recognition UI behind TLS (HTTPS only).

 ## 2. Prepare the applications